AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/load-testing.md

 ---
 layout: default
 title:  "Load Testing"
-excerpt: "Learn how to use the Bellatrix API library to load test your API methods."
+excerpt: "Learn how to use the BELLATRIX API library to load test your API methods."
 date:   2018-06-23 06:50:17 +0200
 parent: api-automation
 permalink: /api-automation/load-testing/